• Skip to primary navigation

 Once the dough is chilled, cut the disk into wedges using the bench scraper.
 If you prefer round scones, press out the disk to a height of about ¾ inches, use a 3-inch round cookie cutter to cut out rounds (gather, press, and cut the leftover dough again as needed, but hopefully not more than 2 times).

 Place the scones about 2-inches apart on a half baking sheet pan covered in a Silpat silicone mat or parchment paper.
 Press in the reserved dried cranberries on the tops of the scones.
-Brush the tops of each scone with heavy cream and sprinkle on some coarse sugar.
+Brush the tops of each scone with heavy cream with a pastry brush and sprinkle on some coarse sugar.

 Bake the scones at 425°F for about 18 to 23 minutes or until golden brown (photo 6).
 Cool on pan for 2 minutes, then move to a cooling rack.
 Allow to cool for about 5 minutes.